Business Support Systems (BSS) and Operational Support Systems (OSS) help mobile providers deliver seamless services to their customers.

 4. Regulatory compliance

-BSS ensures companies meet industry standards by capturing and reporting data for regulatory compliance.
+BSS ensures mobile service providers meet industry standards by capturing and reporting data for regulatory compliance.

 5. Customer analytics

-BSS offers insights into payments, device usage, renewals, and churn, helping identify opportunities for upselling and optimizing customer retention.
+Insights into payments, device usage, renewals, and churn which help mobile service providers identify opportunities for upselling and optimizing customer retention.

 Advances in automation and AI

-Ongoing advances in automation and AI are revolutionizing BSS, allowing mobile service providers to deliver exceptional customer experiences while reducing operating expenses.
+Recent advances in automation and AI allow mobile service providers to deliver exceptional customer experiences while reducing operating expenses.

 AI-powered tools provide instant customer support, reducing workload and improving response times, while advanced automation streamlines everything from billing adjustments to number porting.

-Meanwhile, the rise of eSIMs has dramatically improved the customer onboarding experience, enabling customers to sign up for mobile plans and get connected instantly.
-This makes it much easier for customers to switch networks, opening up opportunities for new telecom players to win customers from incumbents.
+Meanwhile, the rise of eSIMs has dramatically improved the customer onboarding experience, making it much easier for customers to switch networks.
+This has opened up opportunities for new players to win customers from incumbents.

 Avoiding operational fragmentation